NickvanTholen/pca9634-lib/README.md

 * **Pwm** - *your_name*.pwm(pin, value), enables you to write a pwm value to a single channel, pin variable needs to be an value between 0 and 7, value variable uses one byte.
 * **FadeIn** - *your_name*.fadeIn(pin, time, brightness), enables you to fade in a led channel, pin variable needs to be an value between 0 and 7.
 The time variable is the total time for the fade in in milliseconds, it expects a whole number.
 The brightness variable is the brightness to fade to, it expects a one byte of data and defaults to 255 if no value is given.
 * **FadeOut** - *your_name*.fadeOut(pin, time, brightness), enables you to fade out a led channel, pin variable needs to be an value between 0 and 7.
 The time variable is the total time for the fade out in milliseconds, it expects a whole number.
 The brightness variable is the brightness to fade to, it expects a one byte of data and defaults to 0 if no value is given.
+* **ledStatus** - *your_name*.ledStatus(pin), this function enables you to check if a certain channel is off, on or on pwm modus.
+The pin variable needs to be an value between 0 and 7.
+The function returns a 0 if the channel is off, a 1 if the channel is on or a 2 if the channel is using pwm.
+* **pwmStatus** - *your_name*.pwmStatus(pin), this function enabels you to check the pwm value of a channel.
+The pin variable needs to be an value between 0 and 7.
+The function returns one byte of data respresenting the pwm value of the channel.
 * **SoftReset** - *your_name*.softReset(), this function enables the software resetting of the PCA9634 chip. **Be careful with this function as it will reset all registers!**

 ### Removed functions